What You'll Learn

 As you can see from the screenshot, there are three different tabs within Field Management.
 We will go over what each tab includes.

-- Fields - Fields are standard items that automatically exist in Element451, such as First Name, Citizenship Status, and Gender.
-Schools cannot edit these fields, and it is best practice to link them to System Data Sources when possible.
+Fields - Fields are standard items that automatically exist in Element451, such as First Name, Citizenship Status, and Gender.
+It is best practice to link them to System Data Sources when possible.

-- Groupings - Field Groupings are similar to the fields mentioned above in that they automatically exist in Element451 and cannot be edited.
-However, each Field Grouping is comprised of multiple fields, each of which can be made visible or invisible when creating an application or form.
+Groupings - Field Groupings are similar to the fields mentioned above in that they automatically exist in Element451.
+Each Field Grouping is comprised of multiple fields, each of which can be made visible or invisible when creating an application or form.
 Home Address, for example, is a Field Grouping that includes many fields such as Address, City, and Country.